quicwg/base-drafts/draft-ietf-quic-http.md

 When a 0-RTT QUIC connection is being used, the initial value of each server setting is the value used in the previous session.
-Clients SHOULD store the settings the server provided in the connection where resumption information was provided, but MAY opt not to store settings in certain cases (e.g. if the session ticket is received before the SETTINGS frame).
+Clients SHOULD store the settings the server provided in the connection where resumption information was provided, but MAY opt not to store settings in certain cases (e.g., if the session ticket is received before the SETTINGS frame).
 A client MUST comply with stored settings -- or default values, if no values are stored -- when attempting 0-RTT.
 Once a server has provided new settings, clients MUST comply with those